HealthCatalyst/healthcareai-r/README.md

 1) Identify an issue that suits your skill level [here](https://github.com/HealthCatalystSLC/healthcareai-r/issues)
    - Only look for issues in the Backlog category
+   - If you're new to open source, please look for issues with the `bug low`, `help wanted`, or `docs` tags
    - Please reach out with questions on details and where to start

 2) Create a topic branch to work in, as described [here](CONTRIBUTING.md#create-a-topic-branch-that-you-can-work-in)